-- A Before any installation, use or maintenance read this manual carefully. - The information contained within this manual should be referenced for typical installation and operation only. - For site specific requirements that may deviate from the information in this guide contact your supplier. - / If this product is used in a manner not specified by the manufacturer, the safety provided by the product may be impaired. - This product is designed for indoor operation only. - Detectors and cables must be protected against mechanical damage. - $\triangle$ The internal fuse should be replaced only with the same type.
+- A Before any installation, use or maintenance read this manual carefully. - $riangle \Delta$ The information contained within this manual should be referenced for typical installation and operation only. - A For site specific requirements that may deviate from the information in this guide contact your supplier. - 🛆 If this product is used in a manner not specified by the manufacturer, the safety provided by the product may be impaired. - This product is designed for indoor operation only. - Detectors and cables must be protected against mechanical damage. - \triangle The internal fuse should be replaced only with the same type.
 Anti-surge fuse 3.15A 250Vac 5x20. - The expected lifetime of gas sensor elements is 5 years upon initial power up.
-The device will display a message to indicate this time and should immediately be replaced. - $\frac{2}{2}$ It is recommended that this product be commissioned upon installation and serviced annually. - $\Delta$ Do not apply lighter gas or other aerosols to the product this will cause extreme damage. - High concentrations of alcohol / ethanol found in many products may damage, deteriorate, or affect the gas sensing elements Avoid exposure near your device. - This equipment is designed to detect carbon monoxide and natural gas only from any source of combustion. - A This product is not designed to detect smoke, fire or other gases and should NOT be used as such. - This device provides early warning of the presence of LPG or carbon monoxide, usually before a healthy adult would experience symptoms.
+The device will display a message to indicate this time and should immediately be replaced. - $\frac{1}{2}$ It is recommended that this product be commissioned upon installation and serviced annually. - 🗥 Do not apply lighter gas or other aerosols to the product this will cause extreme damage. - High concentrations of alcohol / ethanol found in many products may damage, deteriorate, or affect the gas sensing elements Avoid exposure near your device. - ${igt \Delta}\,$ This equipment is designed to detect carbon monoxide and natural gas only from any source of combustion. - rightarrow This product is not designed to detect smoke, fire or other gases and should NOT be used as such. - This device provides early warning of the presence of LPG or carbon monoxide, usually before a healthy adult would experience symptoms.
 This early warning is possible provided your alarm is located, installed and maintained as described in this guide. - A This device requires a continual supply of electrical power it will not work without power. - This device should not be used to substitute proper installation, use and / or maintenance of fuel burning appliances including appropriate ventilation and exhaust systems. - A This device does not prevent LPG or carbon monoxide from occurring or accumulating. - Actuation of your alarm indicates the presence of dangerous levels of LPG or CO. - The device can respond to other gases other than its intended target such as Hydrogen (H2), Ethylene (C2H4) and Nitric Oxide (NO).
-In addition, the LPG sensor may react to iso-butane. - A Seek fresh air supply and contact your local gas emergency service should you suspect a gas leak. - A This device may not fully safeguard individuals with specific medical conditions. - If in doubt, consult a doctor / physician. - // Your product should reach you in perfect condition, if you suspect it is damaged, contact your supplier.
+In addition, the LPG sensor may react to iso-butane. - A This device may not fully safeguard individuals with specific medical conditions. - If in doubt, consult a doctor / physician. - A Your product should reach you in perfect condition, if you suspect it is damaged, contact your supplier.